mhunerdosse/github-slideshow/_posts/0000-01-02-mhunerdosse.md

 ---

-This is my cool slide
+This is my cool slide :thumbsup:

 Use the left arrow to go back!